 What is health screening?

-The following company participates in our Accreditation Program: Life Line Screening
+The following company participates in our Authorized Partner Program: Life Line Screening

 Health screening is considered a preventative medicine that seeks the early identification of risk factors that could lead to future medical complications.
 Health screenings should be done at the discretion of your healthcare provider, and the frequency depends on your age, gender, medical history and previously identified risk factors.

 Pricing starts at $120

 Broad range of tests offered

 Types of health screening tests by age

 Age-specific screening test methods can be simple or sophisticated.
 The cost of health screening depends on the test needed and the credentials of the health specialist performing the screening.
 Most health insurance plans under the Affordable Care Act and Medicare cover screening costs.